-• First, it appears that net losses from an unprofitable QTB are intended to reduce net income from profitable QTBs on a year by year basis, with any overall net loss from all QTBs carried forward to subsequent years.45 However, this conclusion is not free from doubt in light of ambiguities in the statutory language.
+• First, it appears that net losses from an unprofitable QTB are intended to reduce net income from profitable QTBs on a year by year basis, with any overall net

-42 Section 199A(c)(1).
+Section 199A(c)(1).

-43 Though this term is used in the statute, the actual deduction is subject to the limitations described in Part I.
+Though this term is used in the statute, the actual deduction is subject to the limitations described in Part I.

-44 Section 199A(b)(2).
+Section 199A(b)(2).
 Note that the discussions in this Section generally assumes that the taxpayer's income exceeds the applicable threshold amount defined in Section 199A(e)(2).